 2. Get Curious at Children's Discovery Museum

 The Children's Discovery Museum is set to reopen for members on May 1st and to the public on Memorial Day weekend!
 Hands-on exhibits, imagination play, and age-appropriate experiences make the Children's Discovery Museum a great place to learn and play.
-Reservations for 2-hour time play times are required.
 Learn more HERE.

 3. Check Out Some Books at the Library